What Can a Private Investigator Do?

 How Do I Locate a Private Investigator?

 If you need help finding a private investigator, you may want to ask around for suggestions first.
 Most people find investigators through others who have used their services.
-Consult the trade organization for private investigation and security professionals in Maryland, Professional Investigators Alliance of Maryland, which lists (by county) contact information for its members.
+Consult the trade organization for private investigation and security professionals in Maryland, Maryland Investigators and Security Association, which lists (by county) contact information for its members.

 You can also consult an attorney.
 Most successful private investigators whom are experienced in finding documents or missing persons work closely with attorneys in your area.
 An attorney may well be the best source for finding a private investigator.